partha-bro/study-repo/Web_developer/04-js/README.md

 				document.querySelector('button').addEventListener('click',function (){
 					alert('i got clicked.');
 				});

+	2. How to play audio file in javascript?

+		create an object of Audio Constructor function, that can have audio file location and call play method to play it.

+		syntax:
+			var object = new Audio('location of audio file');
+			object.play();

+		example:
+			var audio = new Audio('sounds/tom-1.mp3');
+        	audio.play();

+	3. this keyword

+		In JavaScript, the this keyword refers to an object.
+		Which object depends on how this is being invoked (used or called).

+	4. Objects

+		JavaScript variables can also contain many values.
+		Objects are variables too.
+But objects can contain many values.
+		Object values are written as name : value pairs (name and value separated by a colon).

+		example:
+			let person = {
+				firstName:"John",
+				lastName:"Doe",
+				age:50,
+				eyeColor:"blue"
+			};

+			console.log(person.firstName);

+	5. Constructor Function

+		This function is constructor function, it means it automatically call when an object is declare. this function name is always capitalize, not camel/lower case/upper case

+		Example:
+			// constructor function
+			function Person ( Name, Age) {
+				this.name = Name,
+				this.age = age
+			}

+			// create an object
+			const person1 = new Person('John',23);
+			const person2 = new Person('Partha',27);

+	5.1 Adding Properties And Methods in an Object

+		You can add properties or methods in an object like this:

+		// constructor function
+		function Person () {
+			this.name = 'John',
+			this.age = 23
+		}

+		// creating objects
+		let person1 = new Person();
+		let person2 = new Person();

+		// adding property to person1 object
+		person1.gender = 'male';

+		// adding method to person1 object
+		person1.greet = function () {
+			console.log('hello');
+		}

+		person1.greet();   // hello

+		// Error code
+		// person2 doesn't have greet() method
+		person2.greet();

+	5.2 Create Objects: Constructor Function Vs Object Literal

+			Object Literal is generally used to create a single object.
+The constructor function is useful if you want to create multiple objects.

+			For example,
+			// using object literal
+			let person = {
+				name: 'Sam'
+			}
+			// using constructor function
+			function Person () {
+				this.name = 'Sam'
+			}

+			let person1 = new Person();
+			let person2 = new Person();

+	6. JavaScript keyboard events

+		There are three different keyboard events in JavaScript:

+		keydown		: Keydown happens when the key is pressed down, and auto repeats if the key is pressed down for long. keypress	: This event is fired when an alphabetic, numeric, or punctuation key is pressed down. keyup		: Keyup happens when the key is released.

+		example:
+			document.addEventListener('keypress', function(event){
+				//code
+				console.log(event);
+				console.log(event.key);
+			});

+			The above syntax says: keypress event is on entrire document with anonymous function with event object.
+However we can know about which key is press then simple use event.key property.

+	7. Timeout

+		To use some time to execute specific code then we can use setTimeout( function_name/anonymous function, milisecond);

+		example:
+			setTimeout(function (){
+        		document.querySelector('.'+buttonClicked).classList.remove('pressed');
+    		}, 500);

+		Notes
+			The setTimeout() is executed only once.

+			If you need repeated executions, use setInterval() instead.

+				setInterval(function () {
+					element.innerHTML += "Hello"
+					}, 1000);

+			Use the clearTimeout() method to prevent the function from starting.

+			To clear a timeout, use the id returned from setTimeout():

+			myTimeout = setTimeout(function, milliseconds);
+			Then you can to stop the execution by calling clearTimeout():

+			clearTimeout(myTimeout);

 ### Challenge: Test your Reaction!
 Click on the boxes and circle as quickly as you can!